getify/foi-lang/formalization-work/Foi-Specification.md

 `BuiltIn` at each segment, so `deft int ...` and `deft Any ...` fail at the name position as parse errors.

-The four lowercase natives name concrete runtime representations.
+The four lowercase natives name constraints a value satisfies.
-`Any` names the absence of a narrowing constraint, and its capitalization marks that difference: it is a synthetic type with no representation of its own.
+`bool` and `string` each name a kind of value. `int` and `float` each constrain a number within the single numeric value space (§1.3) rather than selecting between representations. `Any` names the absence of a narrowing constraint, and its capitalization marks that difference: every value satisfies it, and it narrows nothing.

 Every other type name is reached.
 Using `List` at a written type position requires reaching it: